 'I do hope Mr. Croft does not think me responsible for the devastation to his lovely home?'

 'Of course not, he is but worried.
-I divulged your story with him, of all that you disclosed to me, of Lilianna, whom you confirm to be the murderer of the Grasmere children, and the Jerome family.'
+I divulged your story with him, of all that you disclosed to me last night, of Lilianna, whom you confirm to be the murderer of the Grasmere children, and the Jerome family.'

 Some time after I fell from the window, I chose to tell Winston a brief summary of the story my Uncle had told me, yet I did not reveal the most important part – that I was the lost daughter of Arthur Jerome.
 I could not bear to bring that information to light – my prudish need to retain my private life overwhelmed my desire to allow my tongue to wag.